Double cottage

 Sleeps 2

-Six cottages with private decks facing Spioenkop.
-King or twin beds.
+Six free-standing wood-and-iron cottages with private decks facing Spioenkop, sash windows, and a king or twin bed.

 A grassland lodge in the Spioenkop valley.